caffineblud/ATM-simulation/README.md

 *The application follows a modular and object-oriented design, separating concerns into models, services, and a user interface layer for better maintainability and scalability.*

 ## Features
-**Account management with a default test account Deposit and withdrawal operations with validation Real-time balance inquiry
+1)Account management with a default test account 2)Deposit and withdrawal operations with validation 3)Real-time balance inquiry
-Transaction history (mini statement) with timestamps Interactive command-line interface
+4)Transaction history (mini statement) with timestamps 5)Interactive command-line interface
-Error handling for invalid inputs and insufficient funds Project Structure**
+6)Error handling for invalid inputs and insufficient funds 7)Project Structure

 *The project is organized into multiple components:*

 ## Models
 Account – Represents a bank account

-Transaction – Stores transaction details with type and timestamp Services
+Transaction – Stores transaction details with type and timestamp

-BankService – Handles core banking logic (deposit, withdraw, balance) StatementService – Manages transaction records
+BankService – Handles core banking logic (deposit, withdraw, balance)

+StatementService – Manages transaction records

 ## UI Layer
 ATMMenu – Provides a menu-driven interface for user interaction Entry Point